We earn commissions from brands listed on this site, which influences how listings are presented.

 Interest is the charge associated with borrowing money, typically reflected as a percentage amount.
 Interest is also offered on top online banking and investment accounts as an incentive for keeping your money at a particular financial institution.
 In this case, the financial institution is paying you a certain percentage of the money in those accounts.

-Interest can be simple – meaning it is charged on the principal amount borrowed or invested only – or compound – meaning it is charged on the principal amount and interest accrued.
+Interest can be simple, meaning it is charged only on the principal amount borrowed or invested, or compound, meaning it is charged on both the principal amount and the interest accrued.
 Interest also comes in both fixed and variable rates, based on whether the rate fluctuates throughout the life of the loan.